afni/afni_doc/devdocs/pull_requests/pr_ex.rst

              :width: 90%
              :align: center

+   *Note:* the buttons below "Open a pull request" describe where your pull request is coming from (here, the "head repository" and "compare") and where it is requesting to be pull to (here, "base repository" and "base").
+The default base repository for the PR is AFNI's, and the default branch is master.
+So ``afni/afni:master`` is the ``repo:branch`` that your changes would be pulled into, if that is what you want.

-   This can be things like: an explanation of why you are making this PR, descriptiion about the specific code changes (what programs added/changed and why/how), pinging someone to take a look at your PR (start typing ``@``, and you should get a menu of possible names to complete), etc.  All of these are good things, particularly if you are making this PR out of the blue.
+   The comment can be things like: an explanation of why you are making this PR, descriptiion about the specific code changes (what programs added/changed and why/how), pinging someone to take a look at your PR (start typing ``@``, and you should get a menu of possible names to complete), etc.  All of these are good things, particularly if you are making this PR out of the blue.
 This may be the start of a discussion, possibly leading to further changes in your branch before accepting the PR.

    After filling in some comment, hit the big, green "Create pull request" button: